amazon-connect/amazon-connect-salesforce-scv/Solutions/VMX2-VoicemailExpress/Docs/vmx_installation_instructions.md

 8. Wait a moment for the S3 URL to update, then select **Next**
 9. Provide a name for the stack, such as `VMX-MyInstanceName`
 10. **Complete the parameters** using the information that you have gathered.
   - **NOTE:** Section 1 is required for all deployments.
 Sections 2 & 3 are used for specific deployment models.
-You only need to complete the
+You only need to complete the sections that apply to your selected deployment modes.
 11. Once the parameters are complete, choose **Next**
   - **NOTE:** In Service Cloud Voice bundle deployments, it is normal to see a warning on the next page, Configure stack options
 12. Scroll to the bottom and select **Next**